 The proposed application would affect the student population for the catchment areas currently served by Maple Ridge Elementary and Maple Ridge Secondary School.
 Maple Ridge Elementary has an operating capacity of 480 students.
 Actual numbers for 2016 student enrolment at Maple Ridge Elementary was 381 students (82% utilization).
 Maple Ridge Secondary School has an operating capacity of 1300 students.
-Actual numbers for 2016 student enrolment at Maple Ridge Secondary School was 1,317 students (101% utilization).
+Actual numbers for 2016 student enrolment at Maple Ridge Secondary School has an operating capacity of 1300 students.
+Actual numbers for 2016 student enrolment at Maple Ridge Secondary School has 1,317 students (101% utilization).